FLCV: Canada Looks to Upgrade Its Armor

 The competition was restarted with relaxed requirements, but apparently those in charge of this “off the shelf” buy didn’t check to see which platforms might meet the new specifications.
 The re-launched competition would have designated a winner by the fall of 2012, but in April 2012, the CCV competition was stopped again.
 The government claimed that after testing, none of the finalist vehicles met its requirements.
 They reportedly “planned to request the firms invest more money to produce new technology to rectify those problems.”

 That kind of investment might happen after a minor 100 vehicle order, or as a paid part of a final contract.
 It’s unlikely to happen beforehand, unless the changes were already in the works for other reasons.
 Especially when there’s widespread doubt that DND will see the competition through to a contract.
+Which turned out to be completely justified.

 One alternative might involve upgrading existing M113s with cage and/or explosive reactive armor, a higher caliber turret or remote weapon system, and the engines and transmissions used in M113A3 variants.
 Australia has taken this approach, albeit without the full explosive reactive armor protection required to defeat early model Rocket Propelled Grenade (RPG) anti-tank rockets.